Introduction

 env-update && source /etc/profile && export PS1="(chroot) ${PS1}"

-Create User and Set Password:
+Create User and Password:

 useradd -m -G wheel,audio,video,usb,input <username>